open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNet/README.md

 ## Advanced configuration

-`AspNetInstrumentationOptions` exposes configuration options for this instrumentation.
-It currently supports configuring `Propagators` and adding `Filter` functions.
+This instrumentation can be configured to change the default behavior by using `AspNetInstrumentationOptions`, which allows configuring `Propagator` and `Filter` as explained below.

-### Configure Propagators
+### Propagator

 TODO

-### Configure Filter
+### Filter

 This instrumentation by default collects all the incoming http requests.
 It allows filtering of requests by using `Filter` function in `AspNetInstrumentationOptions`.